That Advice on Calming Yourself Isn't Working, Is It?

 Lack of automatic parasympathetic nervous system activation puts us in a bind.
 Without it, we can control anxiety only if we can remove uncertainty.
 To gain certainty, we try to control the situation we find ourselves in.
 If we can't gain enough control, we seek reassurance.
 If reassurance is inadequate, we feel forced to get out of the situation.
 If we can't escape, emotional regulation may fail.
 We are trapped with the feelings.
 Some of us can "contain" them.
-Some of us can't, and overwhelmed, we panic.
+Some of us can't, and, feeling overwhelmed, we panic.

 There Is a Solution

 That's the problem fearful fliers face.
 Flying means uncertainty and neither control nor escape is available.
 Fortunately, I stumbled on a solution.
 It's really very simple.
 It involves providing the missing software, a way to activate the parasympathetic nervous system.
 This mental software works on the ground as well as in the air.
 We identify a situation in the past that naturally activated your parasympathetic nervous system.
 When the memory is vividly recalled, the memory activates the parasympathetic nervous system.
 What we do next is as simple as what Pavlov did with his dogs: we set up a conditioned response.
 Through the repetition of a linking exercise, we link the feeling of being stressed to the memory that activates the parasympathetic nervous system.